-13.21.4.26 REQUESTING COPIES OF EXHIBITS, AUDIO, OR THE ADMINISTRATIVE
+13.1.5.26 REQUESTING COPIES OF EXHIBITS, AUDIO, OR THE ADMINISTRATIVE

-RECORD: Any party may access and copy any written document filed to the docket.
+RECORD: Any party may access and copy any writing filed to the docket.
 Copies of an audio recording or written transcript of the proceeding shall be arranged through the stenographic service.
-The OSI may charge a reasonable fee for copies made, consistent with OSI's fee schedule under the Inspection of Public Records Act.
-The superintendent may also require the requesting party to submit a computer storage device, such as a compact disc, dvd disc, blu-ray disc, or usb drive, or other tangible device for copying of any audio or video recording that is part of the administrative record.
+OSI may charge a reasonable fee for copies made, consistent with its fee schedule under the Inspection of Public Records Act.
+OSI may also require the requesting party to submit a computer storage device, such as a compact disc, dvd disc, blu-ray disc, usb drive, or other tangible device for copying of any audio or video recording that is part of the administrative record.
+[13.1.5.26 NMAC - N, 7/1/2019]